Conducting transition analysis of thin films composed of long flexible macromolecules: Percolation study: Simulation results

-The transition density of the present system is found in regions of $\rho_\text{p(label)}' = \rho_\text{p(label)} R_e^3 \sim 1$, as discussed above.
-At this density of $\rho_\text{p(label)} R_e^3 \sim 1$, $N$ segments of S(label)-species are, on average, found in the cubic unit volume of $R_e \times R_e \times R_e = R_e^3$ inside the film.
-The collocation grid defined in section~\ref{sec:Solvent-freeModel} partitions this cubic space into $(R_e / \varDelta L)^3$ small cubes.
-When these $N$ labelled segments are positioned in distinct small cubes, the average volume fraction inside the film is $N / (R_e / \varDelta L)^3 = 32 / 6^3 \approx 0.15$, which is consistent with the above universal value $\approx \! \!
-0.16$ observed in the conventional 3-D systems.
+The labelled molecule fills $\approx \! \! n_\text{sub}$ small cubes of the $(R_e / \varDelta L)^3$ small cubes because each subchain fills $\approx \! \!
+1$ small cubes according to the end to end distance of the subchains, $\varDelta L$.
+Therefore, the volume fraction is, using eq.~\eqref{eq:NumberOfSubchains}, equal to,

+In the present system, this equals 1/6, which is consistent with the above universal value, $\approx \! \!
+0.16$, of the 3-D conventional percolation systems.
 This demonstrates the compatibility of the percolation threshold between the conventional and present systems.
 A similar result also holds for the systems of the grafted molecules, \textit{i.e.} the brushes.
 This compatibility is independent from characteristics of each system, \textit{i.e.} the extra-molecular topological constraint (grafting).
 In other words, these results indicate that the above universal phase behaviour of the conventional percolation systems also applies to the molecular systems independently from the grafting.